ibm-cloud-docs/vpc/s390x-vsi-profiles.md

 The amount of overall bandwidth provided to volume bandwidth can be adjusted within the overall instance limits.
 A default amount of volume bandwidth is set on each instance profile.

-For more information, see [Bandwidth allocation for instance profiles](/docs/vpc?topic=vpc-bandwidth-allocation-profiles) and [Adjusting bandwidth allocation using the UI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).
+For more information, see [Bandwidth allocation for instance profiles](/docs/vpc?topic=vpc-bandwidth-allocation-profiles) and [Adjusting bandwidth allocation by using the UI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).

-## How the bandwidth is allocated using the API
+## How the bandwidth is allocated by using the API
 {: #vs-bandwidth-allocation-api}
 {: api}

 Instance bandwidth is allocated between volume bandwidth and networking bandwidth.
 The bandwidth capacity (Bandwidth Cap) is determined by the virtual server profile that you select during instance provisioning.
 For example, a bz2-2x8 balanced server profile allows a bandwidth cap of 4 Gbps.
-The initial volume and network bandwidth allocation depends on the bandwidth you set by using the API or by the instance profile you selected.
+The initial volume and network bandwidth allocation depends on the bandwidth that you set by using the API or by the instance profile you selected.
 You can see bandwidth allocations with the `/instance/profiles` endpoint in the API.
-The bandwidth can be changed during or after provisioning an instance.
+The bandwidth can be changed during or after the instance is provisioned.

 For example, for the bz2-2x8 profile you might have: